-Siloisation in the context of CCM relates to the information that needs to be communicated to customers being held in a number of separate electronic places, by a number of different business owners.
+Siloisation in the context of CCM relates to the information that needs to be communicated to customers being held in a number of separate strategies to manage the array of customer electronic places, by a number of different business owners.
 Each business owner has different information that needs to be conveyed to customers and all are governed by a variety of business processes and workflow schedules, as well as organisational structures.